DADADESIGN-Berlin/BasicFeature/README.md

 @ echo off
 git clone https://github.com/DADADESIGN-Berlin/basicFeature %1 && code %1
 ```
-Kickstarting a prototype in a second is nice:
+Kickstarting a new prototype in a second is nice:

 G:/__LABOR>```create_feature MY_NEW_FEATURE```